tinyvision-ai-inc/tinyclunx33_public/Docs/carrier_tinycamera.md

 [Assembly](tinyCamera_v1.0_Assembly.pdf)

-The **tinyCamera** is a carrier for the tinyCLUNX33 SoM implementing an USB camera device out of the SoM with an inexpensive 4-layer board:
+The **tinyCamera** is a carrier for the tinyCLUNX33 SoM implementing an USB camera device:
-A minimal yet complete example of hardware turning the SoM into a product.
+Example hardware turning the SoM into a product.

 ![](images/carrier_tinycamera.png)

+Features:
+- All SoM pins exposed, additional probing and voltage pins
+- Inexpensive 4-layer board
+- USB 5 Gbit/s integrated with a Type-C port controller
+- GPIO LED and push button

 Connectors:
 - 1 × USB Type-C connectors for the FPGA 5 Gbit/s interfaces